 The capability to suspend and resume NDTJobs should remain optional, dependent on MnS Producer implementation.
 However, explicit clarification in the specification would help ensure consistent behaviour and interface expectations across implementations.

+5.12.2 Potential requirements

+REQ-NDTSR-01: The 3GPP management system should support a capability to allow an authorized MnS consumer to suspend and resume the existing NDTJob.

-5.12.2 Potential requirements5.12.3 Potential solutions
+5.12.3 Potential solutions

+Please see solution in clause 5.10.3, that defines when an NDTJob can be suspended and resumed.
+In addition, the solution here requires:

+The following attribute for NDTJob IOC, indicating the current lifecycle state of the NDTJob.
+The value of this attribute is updated by the MnS Producer to reflect the corresponding state of the NDTJob.
+The consumer is not authorized to update this attribute.